oscarotero/simple-crud/README.md

     ->limit(1);
 ```

-The method `run()` executes the query but instead returns the `PDOStatement`, it returns the processed result of the query.
+The method `run()` executes the query but instead a `PDOStatement`, it returns the processed result of the query.
 For example, with `count()` returns an integer with the number of rows found, and with `insert()` returns the id of the new row:

 ```php
 //insert a new post